learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed overflowing scheduling checks
 - Removed the ``use_grade_range_exceptions`` option from the Student Class Registration settings form
 - Fixed the boolean logic of the line item user search controller filters
+- Fixed the Onsite New Student Registration form